 - Strong two way transaction replay protection, enabled by default, such that transactions on each chain are invalid on the other chain.

 - A clean break, such that the new chain cannot be “wiped out” by the original chain.

 - A modification to the block header, such that all wallets (including light clients) are required to upgrade to follow the hardforked chain.

 - A change in address format, to prevent people inadvertently sending coins to an address on the wrong chain.

-- New P2P network magic bytes, to ensure a functioning and reliable node network for the both coins.
+- New P2P network magic, to ensure a functioning and reliable node network for both coins.